SYLLABUS#

 Policy on using Artificial Intelligence programming assistance#

 I believe that using large language models (LLMs) or other kinds of AIs can help a good programmer work more efficiently.
-I also believe that relying on AI assistance will probably slow down the development of a beginning programmer into a good programmer.
+I also believe that relying on AI assistance will almost certainly slow down the development of a beginning programmer into a good programmer.

 My advice: if you struggle to conceptualize how you want to write a program you should probably NOT use an LLM (or at least not right away).
 The beginning or intermediate programmer needs to practice their craft… just like you will never get to be great at a video game by just watching other people’s speed runs.
 I think its fine to use AI assistance if you can immediately imagine how to solve the problem, but you just want help with implementation details, to see alternative algorithms you could use, or help writing it faster.